 Setting aside classes, assignments, jobs and other commitments, the USC students had already put their lives on hold for February’s intramural USC competition, and did so again in Atlanta.

 “A lot of times in classes and lectures, we’re really focused on learning material but we don’t necessarily have the ability to apply it in a very real-world sense and this allows us to do that,” Gago said.

 To develop their proposal, they drew inspiration from USC researchers’ storytelling and narrative public health projects.
-These included Es Tiempo, a cervical cancer prevention campaign spearheaded by Lourdes Baezconde-Garbanati, professor of preventive medicine; Tamale Lesson, a narrative communication intervention to promote cervical cancer screenings led by Baezconde-Garbanati and Sheila Murphy, professor of communication; and Global Health Response, an immersive digital game developed by Heather Wipfli, associate professor of preventive medicine, to train global health students.
+These included Es Tiempo, a cervical cancer prevention campaign spearheaded by Lourdes Baezconde-Garbanati, professor of Population and Public Health Sciences; Tamale Lesson, a narrative communication intervention to promote cervical cancer screenings led by Baezconde-Garbanati and Sheila Murphy, professor of communication; and Global Health Response, an immersive digital game developed by Heather Wipfli, associate professor of Population and Public Health Sciences, to train global health students.
 They also used examples from other successful “edutainment” and storytelling projects like Burka Avenger, a Pakistani television series promoting women’s empowerment and Coaniquem’s Healing Cloud Project, a Chilean burn prevention campaign.